cardopoli/this-was-tomorrow/content/sites/trevone-quarry.md

   ## The planning fight

   Nineteen eviction and enforcement notices over the years.
-Investigations citing slum landlord regulations, fire safety, child welfare.
-The claim that what was happening at Trevone was "visually objectionable, unsustainable, and doing significant harm to the delicate fabric of the local community."
 Every investigating officer acknowledged that what was happening was a good thing.
 The legislation simply wasn't designed for it.

   Rob appealed on 96 grounds, went to public inquiry, self-represented.
 Won on virtually everything.
 The last planning battle took four years and cost £80,000 to fight.